datacommunitydc/backbone.primer/part-4-a-simple-app.md

 # Backbone, The Primer: A Simple App #
 This is the fourth of four posts that guest author Greg MacWilliam has put together for Data Community DC: _Backbone, The Primer_.
+For more details about the API and an overview, please go back to the Introduction.
+For more on Models and Collections please review part two of this primer.
+A comprehensive look at Views and event bindings was in part three.

 ## A simple REST application